pillaikartik10/pillaikartik10/README.md

-Hi, I’m @pillaikartik10.
+Hi, I’m Kartik Pillai.
 I am a Computer Science student, and am interested in Python.
 I am currently learning about the various functionalities of the language.

 The following are some Beginner's Projects done by me, along with their GitHub link.